edsu/ici/README.md

 ici
 ===

-ici (French for here) is a HTML/JavaScript app for displaying Wikipedia articles that are relevant for your current location.
-It will highlight articles that need images added to them in red.
+ici (French for here) is an HTML/JavaScript app for displaying Wikipedia articles that are relevant for your current location.
+Articles with a pink background need an image, which you should now be able to easily upload from your mobile device, since Wikipedia has streamlined the process.

+If you are on the go the list should refresh every minute, adding newly discovered articles to the top of the list.
+Especially fun while you are on a bus/train :-D

 License
 -------